Client: Stride Treglown / Format EngineersDesigners: Stride Treglown, Format Engineers, Anna GillespieLocation: Bath, UK

 Sinking House is in place for a week before the COP26 conference and whilst it lasts.
 It has had a huge amount of press nationally and internationally including the China Daily press, La Stampa, Hong Kong news and Reuters as well as the BBC and Sky TV here in the UK.

-All photos - Format Engineers
+- Structural Engineers: Format Engineers